 This is where you'll distill the information you learned from asking "Why" so much during those interviews.
 What keeps your persona up at night?
 Who do they want to be?
 Most importantly, tie that all together by telling people how your company can help them.

 Help Your Sales Team Prepare for Conversations With Your Persona

-Tell people how to talk about your solution with your persona.
+Tell people how to talk about your products/services with your persona.
 This includes the nitty gritty vernacular you should use, as well as a more general elevator pitch that positions your solution in a way that resonates with your persona.
 This will help you ensure everyone in your company is speaking the same language when they're having conversations with leads and customers.

 Finally, make sure you give your persona a name (like Finance Manager Margie, IT Ian, or Landscaper Larry), and include a real-life image of your persona so everyone can truly envision what he or she looks like.
 Purchase an image from a stock photograph site like Thinkstock, or download one of our royalty-free images.
 It may seem silly, but it really helps to put a name to a face, so to speak!